Mustafa Golubić: Balkan Wars and World War I

-Once the wars had ended, Golubić left Serbia and moved to Toulouse to continue his studies.
-There, on 14 January 1914, he met with Young Bosnia members Vladimir Gaćinović and Muhamed Mehmedbašić to plan the assassination of the Austro-Hungarian Governor of Bosnia and Herzegovina, Oskar Potiorek, but the plot failed to materialize.
-Following the assassination of Archduke Franz Ferdinand on 28 June 1914 by the Young Bosnia member Gavrilo Princip, Golubić returned to Serbia, where he again joined the ranks of Tankosić's Chetniks.
-Shortly thereafter, he was reassigned to the Bosnian Battalion of the Užice Army, which was under the command of General Ilija Gojković and whose chief of staff was Dragutin Dimitrijević, the head of Serbian military intelligence.
+Once the Balkan Wars had ended in August 1913, Golubić left Serbia and moved to Toulouse to continue his studies.
+On 14 January 1914, he met with Young Bosnia members Vladimir Gaćinović and Muhamed Mehmedbašić to plan the assassination of the Austro-Hungarian Governor of Bosnia and Herzegovina, Oskar Potiorek, but the plot failed to materialize.
+Following the assassination of Archduke Franz Ferdinand on 28 June 1914 by the Young Bosnia member Gavrilo Princip, Golubić returned to Serbia, where he again joined the ranks of Tankosić's Chetniks and fought in the Battle of the Drina (7–24 September 1914) and the Battle of Kolubara (November–December 1914).
+Shortly thereafter, he was reassigned to the Bosnian Battalion of the Užice Army, which was under the command of General Ilija Gojković and whose chief of staff was Colonel Dragutin Dimitrijević, the head of Serbian military intelligence and leader of the Black Hand secret society.
 Golubić arrived with a letter of recommendation signed by the academic Jevto Dedijer.
-In early 1915, Golubić departed for Russia on a mission to bring back volunteers to join the Royal Serbian Army.
-He returned to Serbia in September 1915, shortly before Austria-Hungary, Germany and Bulgaria's combined invasion of the country, which forced its military and much of its civilian population to retreat across Albania to the Greek island of Corfu.
+In 1915, Golubić was dispatched by Dimitrijević to the Russian Empire on a mission to recruit volunteers to join the Royal Serbian Army.
+He returned to Serbia in September 1915, shortly before Austria-Hungary, Germany and Bulgaria's combined invasion of the country, which forced its military and thousands of civilians to undertake a perilous retreat across Albania to the Greek island of Corfu.

-Following the retreat, Golubić approached Dimitrijević with the idea of illegally entering Germany via Switzerland and assassinating Kaiser Wilhelm.
+Following the retreat, Golubić approached Dimitrijević with the idea of illegally entering Germany via Switzerland and assassinating Kaiser Wilhelm II.
 Dimitrijević apparently approved of the plan.
-Golubić subsequently traveled to France, where he was arrested and imprisoned in Toulon.
+Golubić subsequently traveled to France, where he was arrested in Paris and imprisoned in Toulon.
 In the meantime, Dimitrijević was arrested by the Serbian military police.
 The arrests effectively put an end to the plot against Wilhelm.
 Golubić was later deported to Corfu at the request of the Serbian government-in-exile and handed over to the Serbian authorities.
-He was asked to testify against Dimitrijević, who stood accused of plotting against crown prince Alexander.
-Despite undergoing torture at the hands of the Serbian military police, Golubić refused to speak.
-Dimitrijević was executed after a show trial in June 1917.
+He was asked to testify against Dimitrijević, who stood accused of plotting against Crown Prince Alexander I. Despite undergoing torture at the hands of the Serbian military police, Golubić refused to speak.
+Dimitrijević was executed following the Salonika trial in June 1917.
 Golubić was released and left Corfu, relocating to France via Italy, and settling there for the remainder of the war.